 A system administrator may choose to add a standalone help volume to the desktop when an application does not provide integrated help or a customized environment provides a supplemental help volume.
-See "Standalone Help" for instructions to install a standalone volume on the desktop.
+See "Standalone Help" on page 249 for instructions to install a standalone volume on the desktop.